-Stratospheric Ozone in Southern Hemisphere (September, 2013)
+Stratospheric Ozone in Southern Hemisphere : September, 2014 OMI Total Ozone for Sep 29, 2014

 This indicates that the Montreal Protocol is working effectively and there is a gradual recovery of ozone layer.

 The decline of ozone layer over North Pole has also been reported.
 The effect has been ascribed to solar flares and record frigid temperatures working with manmade chemicals.